-The Party of the Left is one of the seven parties of the Yale Political Unionand a member of the Coalition of the Left of the Yale Political Union.
-Founded in 2006 by individuals who sought to create rigorous dialogue and debate on the left, the Party of the Left has flourished since its founding and has become the largest party on the left in the Union.
+The Party of the Left is one of the seven parties of the Yale Political Union and a member of the Coalition of the Left of the Yale Political Union.
+Founded in 2006 by individuals who sought to create rigorous dialogue and debate between competing strands of leftist thought, we are now the oldest party in the Left Coalition.

 The Party of the Left comes together each week to debate issues that divide the Left and the world at large.
 Through thoughtful speeches and tough questions, Party members challenge and push each other intellectually.
-Always, the PoL asks its members to wrestle with the questions “What is the Left?
+Always, the Party asks its members to wrestle with the questions “What is the Left?
 And why am I on it?”
-Past debate resolutions include: “Resolved: Fund Food Stamps, not NASA,” “Resolved: Reject Gender,” and “Resolved: Atheism is Progress.”
-For a list of all the Party’s past resolutions, please see below.
+Past debate resolutions include: “Resolved: The Future Has No Gender” “Resolved: Bernie or Bust,” “Resolved: Abolish Police,” and “Resolved: Embrace Third-World Nationalisms.”
 All are welcome to come and participate in Party debates, regardless of age, experience level or affiliation.

 The Party of the Left does not only seek to help its members develop their own personal philosophies.
 Always in mind is the goal of working to reinvigorate and reinvent the Left as a serious political and intellectual movement in America and the world.
 The PoL looks to rebuild the Left to challenge ideological opponents both in the Yale Political Union and beyond.
 We engage in rigorous, structured debate because we believe that no idea should go unchallenged.
 Our mission is to “bring discourse to the outside world, and the outside world to discourse,” meaning that the Party is both an agent of change and a complement to it; whether advocating for justice for the workers of New Haven, fighting against Yale’s investment in fossil fuels, or prevailing in the face of racial and gendered injustice, members of the Party of the Left believe in doing leftism, not just discussing it.
 The Party serves as an opportunity to develop and refine ideological practice in both intellectual and social settings, a space in which the Left may both mourn the tragedies of the past and celebrate the promises of the future.

-Together, the Party of the Left seeks to fulfill its mission “to develop our Members as people and leaders and to develop a new vision of the Left.
+The Party of the Left seeks to fulfill its mission to develop our members as people and leaders, and to develop a new vision of the Left.
 And while this is central to the Party’s purpose, just as important is the Party’s ability to create friendships that last.